ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ---

 ### Objective
-The goal of this task is to deploy a .NET Aspire application onto an AWS Virtual Machine (using Amazon Elastic Compute Cloud (EC2)) powered by Arm-based processors, such as AWS Graviton.
+In this section you will learn how to deploy the .NET Aspire application onto an AWS EC2 Virtual Machine powered by Arm-based processors, such as AWS Graviton.
 This involves leveraging the cost and performance benefits of Arm architecture while demonstrating the seamless deployment of cloud-native applications on modern infrastructure.

-Amazon Elastic Compute Cloud (EC2) is a highly scalable and flexible cloud computing service provided by AWS that allows users to run virtual servers, known as instances, on demand.
-EC2 offers a wide variety of instance types optimized for different workloads, including general-purpose, compute-intensive, memory-intensive, and GPU-enabled tasks.
-It supports both x86 and Arm architectures, with Arm-powered Graviton instances providing significant cost and performance advantages for specific workloads.
-EC2 integrates seamlessly with other AWS services, enabling applications to scale automatically, handle varying traffic loads, and maintain high availability.

-### EC2 Instance
+### Setup your AWS EC2 Instance
 Follow these steps to deploy an app to an Arm-powered EC2 instance::
 1. Log in to AWS Management Console [here](http://console.aws.amazon.com)
 2. Navigate to EC2 Service.
 In the search box type "EC2".
 Then, click EC2: